The Mendips Lakes and Lumps Ride

 As well as these fabulous 'Lakes and Lumps' there are some great descents to be enjoyed along the way too, and riders are assured of a fantastic challenge and a great all-round Mendips cycling experience.

-And this year there are also plans underway to offer a couple of additional sections which will add a degree (or two!) of extra challenge for more experienced riders - more details to follow.
+And next year there are also plans underway to offer an additional section (or two!) which will add a degree of extra challenge for more experienced riders - more details to follow.